|

 known for his role as Lee Hibbs in the three-part BBC drama series Occupation

 written by Peter Bowker.
+Brown

 won a role in the short-lived ITV show Jane Hall in the summer of 2006.